SamFratantonio/IT1025Fall2020FullTerm/lab3a/readme.md

    * It's very doable because with virtualization half the infrastructure is already there, you'd just need to add things like databases and maybe a user portal via a website, depending on what it's for.

 # Conclusion
+In this lab I learned what virtualization and cloud computing are and how they are different in spite of their similarities.